Generalized fibre sums of 4-manifolds and the canonical class: Introduction

 The direct sums are all orthogonal, except the direct sums inside the brackets.
 In this decomposition of $H^2(X;\mathbb{Z})$, the restriction of the intersection form $Q_X$ to $P(M)$ and $P(N)$ is equal to the intersection form induced from $M$ and $N$ and has the structure

 on $\mathbb{Z}B_X\oplus\mathbb{Z}\Sigma_X$ and the structure

-on each summand $\mathbb{Z}S_i\oplus\mathbb{Z}R_i$. \end{thm} In this formula the classes in $S'(X)$ are split classes, sewed together from surfaces in $M'$ and $N'$ which bound curves on the boundaries $\partial M'$ and $\partial N'$ that get identified under the gluing diffeomorphism $\phi$.
-The group $R(X)$ is the group of rim tori in $X$ and the integer $d$ is the dimension of the kernel of the map $i_M\oplus i_N$ above.
-The formula for the intersection form is similar to a formula for the simply-connected elliptic surfaces $E(n)$ which can be found, for example, in \cite{GS}.
+on each summand $\mathbb{Z}S_i\oplus\mathbb{Z}R_i$. \end{thm} In this formula the classes in $S'(X)$ are so-called {\em vanishing classes}, sewed together from surfaces in $M'$ and $N'$ which bound curves on the boundaries $\partial M'$ and $\partial N'$ that get identified under the gluing diffeomorphism $\phi$.
+The group $R(X)$ is the group of {\em rim tori} in $X$ and the integer $d$ is the dimension of the kernel of the map $i_M\oplus i_N$ above.
+The formula for the intersection form is similar to a formula for the simply-connected elliptic surfaces $E(n)$, which can be found, for example, in \cite{GS}.
+A natural question is how canonical this type of basis is.
+We will see that the choice of a basis for the rim tori in one fibre sum determines such a basis canonically in all fibre sums as the gluing diffeomorphism changes.
+In addition the basis for the rim tori determines the basis for the vanishing surfaces up to rim tori summands.
+The surfaces $\Sigma_X$ and $\Sigma_X'$ depend on the choice of framings and differ by a rim torus $R_C$ that depends on the gluing diffeomorphism.
+The rim tori themselves are independent of the choice of framing.